Machine-Learning-Dynamical-Systems/kooplearn/roadmap.md

     1. Add a `JAX` analogue model
     2. Test Bruno's implementation on an easy dataset
 2. Everything from the [Jul 13](#jul-13-23) list
+3. Add the possiblity to set a seed for the randomized algorithms in `kernel` and `edmd` models.

 **[Vladi]**
 1. Impact of the pre-processing/windowing steps on the estimators